asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 # Introduction

-Spring boot is an open source java based framework used to create micro services, it is developed by Pivotal it is easy to create a stand alone and production read spring application, using spring boo.
+Spring boot is an open source java based framework used to create micro services, it is developed by Pivotal it is easy to create a stand alone and production ready spring application, using spring boo.
 Spring Boot enterprise ready application that you can just run.

 ## Document Prerequisites